 Outcomes-focused management approach

 Adopting an outcomes-focused approach means orienting your organisation to achieve outcomes – the results of your activities.
 A focus on outcomes helps organisations prove to stakeholders that what they are doing is working.
 More importantly, it also helps organisations improve what they are doing, by being armed with better information about what is working and what is not.

 This two-part article builds on the SVA Quarterly article ‘Managing to outcomes: what, why and how’ by concentrating on the ‘how’ and describing the main tasks: developing a ‘logic model’ (also known as a theory of change or a program logic) and measuring outcomes.

 The content for this article is drawn from Managing to Outcomes: A guide to developing an outcomes focus, a clear step-by-step guide to adopting an outcomes-focused approach.
-SVA developed this guide after working with the NSW Social Innovation Council to support the human services sector to adopt an outcomes-focused approach.
+SVA developed this guide after working with the NSW Social Innovation and Productivity Council to support the human services sector to adopt an outcomes-focused approach.

 Define how you are creating change

 The first step to adopting an outcomes-focused approach is understanding what outcomes your organisation is trying to achieve – to answer ‘Why are we doing this?’